reinvestment fee

 Exceptions and Limits

-When the CC&Rs (or amendment authorizing the fee) were recorded is important because the law imposes a limit and required exceptions if the the covenant was recorded after March 15, 2010.
+The date the CC&Rs or amendment authorizing the fee were recorded is important because the law imposes a limit and requires exceptions if the covenant (CC&Rs or amendment) was recorded after March 15, 2010.

-If the covenant (CC&Rs or amendment) authorizing the fee was recorded after March 15, 2010:
+If the covenant authorizing the fee was recorded after March 15, 2010:

 • the statute prohibits the fee from exceeding .5% of the value of the property, unless the property is within a development of at least 500 acres or units.